 STUDIOS is aimed at young dancemakers and choreographers who have obtained at least a Bachelor’s degree in dance or choreography, and who want to devote more time and space to develop a choreographic practice.
 The STUDIOS program does not have a predefined notion of choreographic authorship, and it welcomes both individual authors-choreographers and performers who want to develop their creation skills in processes that are collaborative or driven by an author.

 PARTS aims for candidates with strong dance and performance skills and a creative practice that is rooted in studio work, which is the approach the school is best equipped to nourish and support.
 This does not exclude other profiles and approaches.

 PARTS aims for a group of 12 participants between 21 and 27 years old.
-The group will consist of graduates of the PARTS Training Cycle and participants recruited through the audition process (see below).
+The group will consist of graduates of the PARTS BA Training Cycle and external participants, both recruited through a shared audition process (see below).

-The language of the programme will be English.
+The language of the program will be English.
 Candidates must have very good English skills (minimum C1 on the CEFR scale).
 This will be tested during the audition.

 Steven De Belder - coördinator

 Steven De Belder has been coordinator of the Research Cycle and Research Studios programs at PARTS since 2003.
 He oversees the general development and implementation of the STUDIOS programme.